aspiwack/peppermint-prover/rfcs/modules.md

 monads because you've identified that the superset of applicative functors is of interest.

+This is not to say that there is no cost to structural subtyping.
+There are algorithmic costs, certainly, as checking for subtyping is pretty trivial for nominal subtyping.
+There is also the fact that structural subtyping creates a kind of global namespace.
+If monads have a `return` function, then `return` is pretty much condemned to be just this return.
+If you have another module type `X` with a `return` function, then you couldn't have something that is both a `Monad` and an `X`.
+At least that's the case in ML modules where modules and namespaces are one and the same.
+I can imagine a disambiguation mechanism for structural subtyping.
+But it's definitely a pitfall that one should be aware of when designing a structural subtyping system.

 ### Matchability

 This last point is somewhat theoretical, and it's another issue that